Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 (e) sufficient information for review of the

-at least 70% of the present value of projected additional premiums from the
+that at least 70% of the present value of projected additional premium from the

-exceptional increase will be returned to policyholders in benefits;
+exceptional increase will be returned to a policyholder in benefits;

 calculated such that the sum of the accumulated value of incurred claims,